Avoid These 5 Big Mistakes in Your Cannabis Business

 - Integrate functionality across departments (accounting, marketing, inventory, etc.)

-Anthea powered by Retail Control Systems offers sophisticated technology solutions your cannabis business needs to stay compliant and successful in this challenging industry.
+Anthea powered by RCS offers sophisticated technology solutions your cannabis business needs to stay compliant and successful in this challenging industry.
 In addition to a complete digital retail suite to help retailers, NexTec is an enterprise resource planning software that’s designed specifically for the cannabis industry.